 This is reassuring, but needs to be considered with caution.

 The paper seems to ignore the fact that a well-tried and tested nomenclature system which positively identifies products is already available in the form of trade names.
-These are unique identifiers, go through an assessment process for suitability, and have been widely used in pharmacovigilance.
+These are unique identifiers, that go through an assessment process for suitability, and have been widely used in pharmacovigilance.
 If the legal issue that manufacturers are not forced to apply for a trade name could be circumvented, their use would solve the issues with availability of unique identifiers for biosimilars and all pharmaceuticals.

 The paper does not consider some additional disadvantages of the US FDA scheme.
-The FDA system is not used outside the USA and is unlikely to be adopted by most other regulatory agencies.
+The FDA system is not used outside the US and is unlikely to be adopted by most other regulatory agencies.
 It does not, therefore, solve the ‘inconsistency in nomenclature issue’ noted by the authors.
 In fact, very different approaches for naming biosimilars have been adopted by other large regulatory agencies, such as the European Medicines Agency (EMA) and the Therapeutics Goods Administration (TGA) of Australia.

 The system ‘adulterates’ the INN system, which has been in place ‘unadulterated’ for over half a century.
 INNs are established by the World Health Organization (WHO), and identify the active ingredient of several classes of pharmaceuticals including many types of biologicals.
 But they do not identify individual biological products which are based on the same molecule.
 They therefore do not per se distinguish between originator and biosimilar products.
 INNs are public property and should not be modified from the form established by WHO.
 The US FDA system clearly disregards this principal, which is confusing and potentially misleading.